- Benny Bergantino

 - Unified Planning Work Program (UPWP): The UPWP identifies the work proposed for the next one-year period.
 The UPWP details the proposed work by: major activity/task, lead agencies to perform work, schedule to complete work and produce deliverables, and a summary of the proposed total amounts and sources of federal and matching funds.

-- Public Participation Plan (PPP): The PPP details how the public can participate in transportation planning activities and documents much of the transportation planning process so that members of the public can more effectively participate.
-(The Division of Planning maintains a mailing list for public hearing notices.
-If you would like to be added to that list, please e-mail your mailing address to Catherine Pitassi)
+- Public Participation Plan (PPP): The PPP reinforces the SPC and Division of Statewide Planning’s commitment to transparent communications and engagement with the public regardless of race, color, national origin, age, income, or ability, and with public and private agencies to support the statewide transportation planning process.
+The Plan outlines the responsibilities, goals, and strategies for engaging the public in its planning work.
+The Division of Statewide Planning maintains a mailing list for public hearing notices.
+If you would like to be added to that list, please e-mail your mailing address to Benny Bergantino.

 Improving Access to Services for Persons with Limited English Proficiency